Leveraging KANs For Enhanced Deep Koopman Operator Discovery: Simulation and Results

 \section{Simulation and Results}

 In this section, we present the simulation, results, and discussion of the RLDK method with KANs.
-The proposed methodology is also compared against a traditional MLP DNN architecture.
-The two dynamic systems used in this work are the pendulum and the Two-Body problem and are simulated as shown in the loop Figure \ref{fig:1}.
+The proposed methodology is also compared against a traditional MLP DNN architecture for two of the systems, with a third, more complex system used to highlight the effectiveness of this methodology.
+The two dynamic systems used for comparison are the pendulum and the Two-Body problem and are simulated as shown in the loop Figure \ref{fig:1}.
 Because this is an extension, and the main goal of this work is to highlight the use of KANs in the context of Koopman Theory, the full explanation of these systems can be found in our previous works \cite{Tiwari2023-ya, Nehma2024-fi}.
+The final system is the pendulum-cart system which is often used to demonstrate the ability to control a highly nonlinear and fully under actuated system.
+The purpose is to challenge KANs and our methodology to develop an accurate linear global approximation of the nonlinear system so that we can build an sufficient LQR controller that works well on the nonlinear system.